v1.0.0 · Open Source · MIT License

 git clone https://github.com/vignesh2027/LLM-Evaluation-Framework.git

-# Start API + Dashboard with one command
+# Start API + Dashboard

 docker-compose up -d